wds4/tribal-tapestry/essays/draft/virtueSignal.md

 First, identify a virtue signal within a tribe to which you *do not identify*.
 Why? because this comes naturally to us.
 You can almost certainly already do it.
 What you have probably not done, though, is to conceptualize the virtue signal itself, breakiung it down into the three components above.

 Second -- this is the hard part -- identify a virtue signal within a tribe to which you DO identify.
 This step may be difficult for some.
 We all have the tendency to believe that our own communities are not toxic.
 Our tribe is enlightened!
 Evil has been banished, and the truth is always on our side.
 And so, for this challenge, bear in mind that "toxic" does not mean genuinely wrong: it means that outsiders view it as wrong.
 Maybe the outsiders have a point; or maybe it's because outsiders are not enlightened enough to see the truth.
 Whatever floats your boat.

+Once you have identified one or more virtue signals that are active within your community, try to take a step back and observe them in action.
+Look specificaly for the challenge.
+Think to yourself that the underlying question has nothing to do with the threads themselves; the REAL question being asked is this: are you with us or against us?
+When you see someone pass the virtue signaling test, ask: what would happen if the individual were to reject the challenge?
+Answer is typically that the individual would be the target of microaggressions: moral disapproval.
+Ask yourself whether the threat of moral disapproval might or might not play a part in the individual's endorsement of the toxic elements of the challenge, and what that implies about whether the toxic elements are in fact true or false.
+Look for moral indignation among those who accept the challenge (endorse the toxic elements).
+Consider the damage that may occur as more and more toxic elements are incorporated into your tribe's system of beliefs.
+Consider whether your tribe might be in the process of running off the proverbial cliff.
+If any of these thoughts alarm you, then if you care what happens to those around you, and if you have the courage, then do what you can do to call a spade a spade.
+Be a voice that helps to stop the wave of virtue signals.
+Be aware that in doing so, you will gain the silent respect of many others in your tribe.

+*insert meme with the Nazi saying: are we the bad guys?*